docsbydesign/piClinic_API_sample/README.md

 repo contains a Postman collection of requests that demonstrate the piClinic API calls that an application could use to access the piClinic API's _**icd**_ resource.

-This requests in the collection do the following:
+The requests in the collection do the following:
-1. Open a session on the piClinic server and receiving an access token.
+1. Open a session on the piClinic server and receive an access token.
-1. Call a piClinic API several times.
+1. Call a piClinic API in several different ways.
 1. Close the session after access to the piClinic API is no longer needed.

 ## Making piClinic API calls using Postman